Fevol/obsidian-typings/README.md

 ### `obsidian` module internals

-To access the types from the `obsidian` module, the module import syntax doesn't change, but now you can access its internal definitions using:
+To access types from the `obsidian` module, the import syntax does not change:

 ```ts
 import { App } from "obsidian";